Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Introduction

 \begin{question} As the map $f_c$ varies, so does the nontrivial automorphism it carries.
 Can we create a moduli space that parametrizes rational maps with a choice of automorphism, and would the analogue of $\cA_d$ in this moduli space be a Zariski closed set?
 (This line of inquiry was suggested to us by Joseph Silverman.) \end{question}

 The structure of the article is as follows.
 In Section \ref{sect_realizable} we study the realizability problem and prove Theorem \ref{thm_realizable_p_irregular} and Theorem \ref{thm_realizable_p_regular}.
 This section starts with an introduction to the methods and proceeds through the cases of $p$-irregular followed by $p$-regular.
-In Section \ref{sect_dm}, we adapt the structure theorem of Doyle and McMullen \cite{DM} to the setting of modular invariant theory, and we prove that our example for $\PSL_2(\FF_q)$ is of minimal degree, Theorem \ref{thm_realizable_p_irregular}\eqref{thm_realizable_6}.
+In Section \ref{sect_dm}, we adapt the structure theorem of Doyle and McMullen \cite{DM} to the setting of modular invariant theory, and we prove that our example for $\PSL_2(\FF_q)$ is of minimal degree, Theorem \ref{thm_realizable_p_irregular}\eqref{thm_realizable_psl}.
 In Section \ref{sect_Ad} we study the structure of $\cA_d \subset \M_d$ and prove Theorem \ref{thm_Ad}.

 The authors thank the Institute for Computational and Experimental Mathematical Research (ICERM) for hosting the summer Research Experience for Undergraduates (REU) program in 2019, where the majority of this work was completed.
-We also thank Xander Faber and Joe Silverman for helpful conversations.
+We also thank Xander Faber and Joe Silverman for helpful conversations and an anonymous referee for many helpful and detailed comments.